transpixel/tpqz/README.md

 probable success, it may also be useful for other similar technical software development activities - or perhaps not so much.

- * provides a few capabilities which extend standard C++ (without the overhead of a large framework like boost) and a number of capabilities which are particularly useful to mathematical operations common in much practical engineering work.
+ * provides a few general capabilities which extend standard C++ (without the overhead of a larger framework like boost) and a number of capabilities which are particularly useful to mathematical operations common in much practical engineering work.